UCO Bank: History

 On 15 September 1967, Jalpaiguri Banking and Trading Corporation (JBTC) which had been established in Jalpaiguri in 1887 (or 1889; accounts differ), made a voluntary transfer of its assets and liabilities to United Commercial Bank.
 JBTC had only one office and specialised in lending against mortgages on tea gardens.

 The Government of India nationalised United Commercial Bank on 19 July 1969.
 The nationalised bank continued the operations of the overseas branches in London, Singapore, and Hong Kong.
 However, Malaysian law forbade foreign government ownership of banks in Malaysia.
-Therefore, United Commercial, Indian Overseas Bank, and Indian Bank contributed their operations in Malaysia to a new joint-venture bank incorporated in Malaysia, United Asian Bank, with each of the three parent banks owning a third of the shares.
+Therefore, United Commercial Bank (UCO Bank), Indian Overseas Bank, and Indian Bank contributed their operations in Malaysia to a new joint-venture bank incorporated in Malaysia, United Asian Bank with each of the three parent banks owning a third of the shares.
 At the time, Indian Bank had three branches, and Indian Overseas Bank and United Commercial Bank had eight between them.

+To keep pace with the developing scenario and expansion of business, the Bank undertook an exercise in organisational restructuring in the year 1972.
+This resulted in more functional specialisation, decentralisation of administration and emphasis on the development of personnel skills and attitudes.
+Side by side, whole-hearted commitment to the government's poverty alleviation programmes continued and the convenorship of the State Level Bankers' Committee (SLBC) was entrusted to the Bank for Odisha and Himachal Pradesh in 1983.

-An act of parliament changed the bank's name to UCO Bank in 1985, as a bank in Bangladesh existed with the name "United Commercial Bank", which caused confusion in the international banking arena.
+An act of parliament changed the bank's name to UCO Bank in 1985, as a bank in Bangladesh existed with the name United Commercial Bank PLC, which caused confusion in the international banking arena.

 In 1991, Bank of Commerce acquired United Asian Bank; in time CIMB came to own Bank of Commerce.

 In 1998, UCO closed its London branch.
 Bank of Baroda acquired the assets and liabilities, but not the personnel, who were made redundant.

+Following the amalgamation of Paschim Banga Gramin Bank into West Bengal Gramin Bank, now sponsored by Punjab National Bank, UCO Bank no longer has any Regional Rural Bank under its sponsorship as of 01 May 2025.

 Current market position

-As on 31 March 2021, government share-holding in the bank was 94.44%.
-For FY 2020-21, it registered ₹167 crore net profit.
-Branch expansion started at a fast pace, particularly in rural areas, and the bank achieved several unique distinctions in Priority Sector lending and other social uplift activities.
-To keep pace with the developing scenario and expansion of business, the Bank undertook an exercise in organisational restructuring in the year 1972.
-This resulted in more functional specialisation, decentralisation of administration and emphasis on development of personnel skill and attitude.
-Side by side, whole hearted commitment into the government's poverty alleviation programmes continued and the convenorship of State Level Bankers' Committee (SLBC) was entrusted on the Bank for Odisha and Himachal Pradesh in 1983.

-Structure
+As on 31 March 2025, government shareholding in the Bank stood at 90.95%.
+For FY 2024–25, the Bank registered a net profit of ₹2,444.99 crore, marking a growth of 47.85% over the previous year.
+The global business of the Bank reached ₹5,13,527 crore, compared to ₹4,50,007 crore as on 31 March 2024, reflecting an increase of 14.12% year-on-year.

+Domestic Presence

+The Bank's regional presence includes 3,302 domestic branches as of March 2025.
+Additionally, the Bank operates 2,613 ATMs across the country.

+The domestic branches include 6 Flagship Corporate Branches, 7 Asset Management Branches, 4 Service Branches, 1 Central Pension Processing Center, and 1 Integrated Treasury Branch.
+Furthermore, there are 25 MCU branches, 43 Retail Loan Hubs, 43 SME & Agriculture Loan Hubs, 12 Integrated Loan Hubs, and 70 Currency Chests functioning across the country, typically attached to major city branches at various centers.